alexpods/EntityJS/README.md

-EntityManagerJS
+EntityJS
 =========

-EntityManagerJs is portable JavasScript OOP library for entity manipulation
+EntityJs is portable JavasScript OOP library for entity manipulation